Code-Sharp/WampSharp-docs/WAMP2/Roles/Subscriber/Raw-Subscriber.md

 ## Raw Subscriber

 Like other roles, subscriber also has a raw version, which allows you treat EVENT messages as you like.
-In order to use it, you need to implement the IWampRawTopicRouterSubscriber interface.
+In order to use it, you need to implement the IWampRawTopicClientSubscriber interface.

 ### Usage: